trungdv-fabbi/trungdv-fabbi/README.md

 - Partly cloudy +26°C 65% ↓6km/h

 ## 🌟 Quote of the day:
-Always do what is right.
-It will gratify half of mankind and astound the other.
+Silence is a source of great strength.
--Mark Twain
+-Lao Tzu